plaam/plaam/README.md

 ##### Programming languages 🔧
 My first programming language was C++, and I'm still being involved in the learning process, but personally, I believe that current education state is pretty high.</br>
 As for now, I'm pretty good at front-end part *(especially: JavaScript - TypeScript, HTML&CSS, rudimentary knowledge of php)*. </br>
-Hopefully, 2022 will bring me an ability to learn C#, since it's actually mostly compared to C++ for OOP prospects.</br>
+Hopefully, 2022 will bring me an ability to learn C#, since it's actually mostly compared to C++ for its OOP prospects.</br>

 ##### Projects 👨🏻‍💻
 Currently, I've not got enough free time to contribute to some public projects, but as for now, I'm trying to divide the time between self learning and participating at projects.